EndPointCorp/end-point-blog/2021/08/kubernetes.md

 # Closing thoughts

 Wow!
 That was a good one.
 In this post I've captured all the knowledge that I wish I had when I first encountered Kuebrnetes.
 We went from knowing nothing to being able to put together a competent environment.
-We figured out how to install Kubernetes locally via microk8s, along with a few interesting add-ons.
+We figured out how to install Kubernetes locally via microk8s, along with a few useful add-ons.
 We learned about the main concepts in Kubernetes like nodes, pods, images, containers, deployments, services and persistent volumes.
 Most importantly, we learned how to define and create them using a declarative configuration file approach.

 Then, we learned about Kustomize and how to use it to implement variants of our configurations.
-And we did all that by actually getting our hands dirty and, step by step, deploying a real web application and it's backing database system.
+And we did all that by actually getting our hands dirty and, step by step, deploying a real web application and its backing database system.
 When all was said and done, a simple `kubeclt apply -k <kustomization>` was all it took to get the app up and running fully.
 Not bad, eh?

 # Useful commands